My own content was flagged for copyright infringement and blocked

 There are a few common reasons your original content may be identified and blocked:

-If you believe your content was misidentified, you should file a dispute and include clear details about your ownership and rights so our Copyright Team can review it properly.
+• If you think your content was wrongly flagged, file a dispute with clear proof of ownership for our Copyright Team to review.

-In these cases, SoundCloud is not in a position to take sides, and the content must remain blocked in compliance with copyright law.
-You can contact us if you need more information about the infringement report.
+• In such cases, SoundCloud cannot take sides, and the content will remain blocked to comply with copyright law.
+Contact us via our AI agent for more information about the infringement report.

 How to get your track reinstated